 It will then start returning indoors in a cooler, gaseous state.
-The evaporator coils would need to receive cleaning at least once a year.
+The evaporator coils would need to receive a cleaning at least once a year.

 How an AC unit works depends on how efficient its evaporator coils and its condenser unit work together.
-Once the coils freeze up, it may restrict the air flow or have insufficient refrigerant.
+Once the coils freeze up, it may restrict the airflow or have insufficient refrigerant.

 As for the condenser unit, you would want to give it a look once you experience failures.
-When looking at how does HVAC work, the condenser has the most moving parts.
+When looking at how does HVAC works, the condenser has the most moving parts.
 It has the highest failure rate with many possible points of failure.

 The Value of Refrigerant

 Remember that refrigerant is one of the most critical parts of the HVAC system.
 This liquid converts heat to cold and can lose efficiency over time, which is how an AC unit works.
 The refrigerant circulates, which means normal operation does not run it low.